-Belhaven University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, and master degrees.
+Belhaven University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master, specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Belhaven University.

 The Department of Music is an accredited institutional member of the National Association of Schools of Music (NASM).
 The Department of Art is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
 The Department of Dance is an accredited institutional member of the National Association of Schools of Dance (NASD).
-The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NAST).
+The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NASD).
+The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NASD).

-Belhaven University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-The business programs in the following degrees are accredited by the IACBE: Master of Business Administration, Master of Public Administration, Master of Science in Leadership, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Business Administration, Bachelor of Science in Management and Bachelor of Sports Administration.
+Belhaven University has received specialized accreditation for its business programs through the International Acceditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The business programs in the following degrees are accredited by the IACBE: Master of Business Administration, Master of Public Administration, Master of Science in Leadership, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Business Administration, Bachelor of Science in Management and Bachelor of Sports Management.

 Contact information for state licensure is listed below.
-If you are an online student residing in a state not listed below please contact the Associate Provost's Office at 601-968-5942 for information regarding your state.
-Students in the online program with complaints can refer to the Mississippi Commission on College Accreditation Student Complaint Process web site and the Student Complaint Form.
+If you are an online student residing in a state not listed below please contact the Provost's Office at 601-973-5015 for information regarding your state.
+Students with complaints not resolved at the institution level can refer to the Mississippi Commission on College Accreditation Student Complaint Process web site and the Student Complaint Form.